adamgeorgeson/squad_lead_bot/README.md

 Slack bot which schedules daily tasks to support development squads/teams.

 ### Features:
- - At 08:00 and 12:30, pull down open pull-requests/issues from GitHub's API and post to Slack.
+ - At defined schedules pull down open pull-requests/issues from GitHub's API and post to Slack.
  - Uses environment variables to specify target repos, and target labels if your teams use labels in PR's to seperate out teams.
  - Best guess based on labels to determine what the current status of the PR is.
  - Manual triggering using the `/refresh` endpoint.